 The Chloe Geiselman Scholarship Fund was established in 1992 for Lower School students by Chris Geiselman and Greta Lesher in memory of their daughter, Chloe.

-The Dresing Family Scholarship is a donor-funded competitive award that supports students with financial need.
+The Dresing Family Scholarship was created by Tom '83 and Janna Dressing and is a competitive award that supports students with financial need.

 The General Scholarship Fund was established in 1993 to support K-12 students with demonstrated financial need.